AlTreJoe/OscarScrumLords/README.md

   you also can just run npm run db:seed

   in the front end, in ChatRoom.jsx, the socket.io defaults to local host.  for deployment, adjust the variable as needed.

+**Google Calendar**
+  need to go to the google calendar API and get an API KEY.
+Need to create an email address associated with the community group.
+Get a calendar id for the calendar and add that and the API key to the .env file.

+  **Bike Registry**
+    Need to create an account with BikeIndex.org.
+Then, create an organization to use the registry API.

 # TECH WE USE
 **FRONTEND**
-    axios - Promise based HTTP client for the browser and node.js bootstrap - Sleek, intuitive, and powerful front-end framework for faster and easier web development. react - React is a JavaScript library for creating user interfaces. react-bootstrap - Create documentation layouts for your react-styleguidist using Bootstrap-Styled rsg-component. react-calendar - Ultimate calendar for your React app. react-datepicker - A simple and reusable Datepicker component for React react-google-login - A simple small package with action - (login / sign-in) button. react-google-maps - react-google-maps provides a set of React components wrapping the underlying Google Maps JavaScript API v3 instances.
+    axios - Promise based HTTP client for the browser and node.js bootstrap - Sleek, intuitive, and powerful front-end framework for faster and easier web development. react - React is a JavaScript library for creating user interfaces. react-bootstrap - Create documentation layouts for your react-styleguidist using Bootstrap-Styled rsg-component. react-google-calendar - Calendar linked to google calendar.
+Displays events dynamically. react-datepicker - A simple and reusable Datepicker component for React react-google-login - A simple small package with action - (login / sign-in) button. react-google-maps - react-google-maps provides a set of React components wrapping the underlying Google Maps JavaScript API v3 instances.